 The NCI Transition Career Development Award (K22) supports mentored, non-independent investigators ready to transition to independent academic faculty positions.

-For more complete information, reference Program Announcements PAR-18-466 (K22 Independent Clinical Trial Required) and PAR-18-467 (K22 Independent Clinical Trial Not Allowed) and/or contact the program staff.
+For more complete information, reference Program Announcements PAR-21-111 (K22 Independent Clinical Trial Required), PAR-21-128 (K22 Independent Clinical Trial Not Allowed), and PAR-21-318 (K22 Independent Basic Experimental Studies with Humans Required) and/or contact the program staff.

 At the time of the award, the candidate must be:

 Citizenship or green card is not needed to apply.
 Citizenship or green card is needed at the time of award issuance.

 |Foreign Nationals with Student Visas||Not eligible for this award|